strangebuzz/phpquiz/README.md

 -----------------

   * Verify that you have at least PHP *7.4* (`php -v`).
-  * If you have an error regarding the database connection, run `make run` a second time, so PostgreSQL is finally available.
   * In other cases, very your versions and submit a [bug report][3].